-The USB drive in a future of cloud storage
+The USB Drive in a Future of Cloud Storage

-" Cloud data storage is the present and the future.
-I still argue that physically securing data, e.g. by using encrypted USB drives, is the safest.
+Cloud data storage is the present and the future.
+I still argue that physically securing data, e.g., by using encrypted USB drives, is the safest.
 Users do not have full control over what happens in the cloud.
 However, we have control over the data in encrypted USB drives, which we secure and store ourselves.
-Apart from us, no one has access to these media. - Tomasz Surdyk 77 Now that the benefits of USB drives are clear, what exactly is their role in a future of cloud storage?
+Apart from us, no one has access to these media. - Tomasz Surdyk

+Now that the benefits of USB drives are clear, what exactly is their role in a future of cloud storage?

 A decade ago, USB drives were in huge demand as the primary tool to conveniently store and transfer data.
 However, with the impact of new hybrid work models and increasingly distributed teams, the cloud now provides fast, simple access from many devices to stored information.
-While flash drives were once immensely popular due to the unique comfort they offered for transporting files.
-Today, cloud storage services offer greater ease of file portability.
+While flash drives were once immensely popular due to the unique comfort they offered for transporting files, today cloud storage services offer greater ease of file portability.

 That said, there are still many limitations when it comes to cloud storage.
-Network connectivity is required, which not only dictates how and when files can be backed up or transferred - it adds an extra security concern.
+Network connectivity is required, which not only dictates how and when files can be backed up or transferred, it also adds an extra security concern.
 When a company mandates cloud usage, it's not necessarily able to control where data is accessed from.
 Therefore, the simple act of accessing a VPN using a personal or public Wi-Fi connection opens up the risk of being hacked.
-In addition, Cloud services are very compelling for threat actors, with majority of all malware (61%) now delivered via cloud applications. " It is perhaps wise to consider what happens when cloud is unavailable, the scenarios where data must be 100% available, and where long-term storage could create a vulnerability. - David Clarke
+In addition, cloud services are very compelling for threat actors, with the majority of all malware (61%) now delivered via cloud applications.

+It's perhaps wise to consider what happens when cloud is unavailable, the scenarios where data must be 100% available, and where long-term storage could create a vulnerability. - David Clarke

-The USB drive in a future of cloud storage
+The USB Drive in a Future of Cloud Storage